List of Desperate Housewives characters: Victor Lang

 In the fourth season, Gabrielle tells Victor that she is not happy and must know where she stands with him, and she suggests they go away for a week together, but he refuses due to his tight schedule.
-Upon learning about Gabrielle's affair with John Rowland, Victor tells Carlos that if Gabrielle ever did that to him then he would "take care" of the man and make him "vanish"; this seems to startle Carlos as he is currently sleeping with Gabrielle.
+Upon learning about Gabrielle's affair with John Rowland, Victor tells Carlos that if Gabrielle ever did that to him then he would "take care" of the man; unknown to him that Carlos is having an affair with Gabrielle.
 In "Now I Know, Don't Be Scared" Gabrielle tells Victor she is leaving him, but after Milton bribes her to stay married to Victor until an election is over as a divorce will hurt his political image, she agrees.
-But when she is picked up in a limo she finds Victor inside and she tells him to his face but he says he loves her and rips out all his schedule for the next month so he can spend it with her.
+But when she is picked up in a limo, she finds Victor inside and she tells him to his face but he says he loves her and rips out all his schedule for the next month so he can spend it with her.
 After Gabrielle heads off to do Yoga the next day, an angry Edie drops by and shows Victor the photos of Gabrielle and Carlos kissing.
 In "You Can't Judge a Book By Its Cover", Victor takes Gabrielle out for a boat ride and tells her that he knows everything.
 Gabrielle knocks Victor off the boat twice (first by herself and then with Carlos' help), fearing for her safety.
 Victor is taken to the hospital, and humiliates Gabrielle by saying, "I remember everything.
 I think I will rest now.
 I'm gonna need all my strength."

 During a tornado, Victor finds Carlos in his house.
 Carlos tells Victor that he and Gabrielle never meant to hurt him, and Victor answers by shooting at him.
 Carlos escapes and Victor tracks him down.
 Victor and Carlos fight it out.
-During the fight, just as Victor is about to kill Carlos with a leadpipe, a flying fencepost impales Victor in the chest, killing him instantly.
-At Victor's funeral, Milton tells Gabrielle that he knows about the affair and that she will not get a dime from Victor.
-Milton then proceeds to kick Gaby out of the funeral under the threat of telling everyone about Gabrielle's adultery.
-Gabrielle then leaves the funeral in tears with all eyes on her.
+During the fight, just as Victor is about to kill Carlos with a lead pipe, a flying fencepost impales Victor in the chest, killing him instantly.
+At Victor's funeral, Milton tells Gabrielle that he knows about the affair and that she will not get a dime from Victor and kicks her out of the funeral.